How LifePath Can Help

 Other LifePath Programs

-Other programs, like SHINE counseling and home visiting programs, have moved to phone appointments, when possible, for the time being.
-All face-to-face workshops, groups, and meetings have moved to phone or online meeting spaces.
+Other programs, like SHINE counseling, workshops, and groups, may be available in person or remote.
+Contact us to learn more about how to access individual programs.
 In all programs, we are following the strict sanitation guidelines put forth by the CDC to minimize risk.
 If you are a current program participant and want more information, contact your care manager or contact person with questions.

 How You Can Help